awslabs/duvet/design/duplicates/spec.md

-Form names in configuration use the canonical vocabulary ([§1.1](#annotation-model)); `citation` MUST be accepted as an alias for `implementation` and MUST NOT appear in any emitted output.
+Form names in configuration use the canonical vocabulary ([§1.1](#annotation-model)); `citation` MUST be accepted as an alias for `implementation` and MUST NOT appear in any output the check composes.

 An unrecognized key under `[duplicates.claims]` or `[duplicates.targets]` MUST be a configuration error, so a typo